sheevazz/PTTEP-Data-Engineer-Exam/task1-data-pipeline/README.md

 ## 🧪 Data Processing Rules

 Each row is validated independently.

-If a value does not match the required data type or range, it is stored as **NULL**.
+For most fields, if a value does not match the required data type or allowed range, it is stored as **NULL**.

+For `decimal_col`, values that exceed BigQuery’s **allowed scale (more than 9 decimal places)** are **rounded** to 9 decimal places.
+Values that exceed BigQuery’s **allowed precision or numeric range** are stored as **NULL**.

+All transformations are deterministic and do not affect other columns in the same row.

 ### 1. `row_id`
 Generated as a running number starting from 1.